pivotal/docs-tap/intellij-extension/using-the-extension.hbs.md

 ### <a id="start-live-update"></a> Start Live Update

-Before using live update, verify that your auto-save setting is off or on with a reasonable delay(enough for the application to restart inbetween auto saves) to allow enough time for your app to live update on file changes.
-This setting can be found in **Preferences** -> **Appearance & Behavior** -> **System Settings** -> **Autosave**.
+Before using Live Update, verify that your auto-save setting is either off or on with a delay.
+The delay must be long enough for the application to restart between auto saves to allow enough time for your app to Live Update when files change.
+This auto-save setting is in
+**Preferences** > **Appearance & Behavior** > **System Settings** > **Autosave**.

 To start Live Update:

 1. Right-click your project’s Tiltfile or an associated workload in the workload panel and then click **Run 'Tanzu Live Update - ...'**.

    ![The IntelliJ interface showing the project tab with the Tiltfile file pop-up menu open.](../images/intellij-startLiveUpdate.png)
    ![The IntelliJ interface showing the workload panel with the workload element pop-up menu open and the Live Update Workload option highlighted.](../images/intellij-workload-panel-live-update-action.png)